 The Royal Apartments

 You can also see several rooms of the Royal apartments.
-However after visiting many castles in Scotland and in France, I found those rooms not really fascinating.
+However, after visiting many castles in Scotland and in France, I found those rooms not really fascinating.

-Views of Edinburgh from the Castle
+Views from Edinburgh Castle Hill

 One of the best things about visiting the Edinburgh Castle Scotland, is that you are on a hill in the middle of the city.
-So you can get really nice views of the surroundings.
-However I must admit that I preferred the views from Calton Hill.
+So, you can get really nice views of the surroundings.
+However, I must admit that I preferred the views from Calton Hill.

 Want to see more of SCOTLAND?